nthohuynh/AdapSwAGPlugin/README.md

 <img src="https://github.com/nthohuynh/AdapSwAGPlugin/blob/master/screenshot/eclipseplugin.png" alt="Mountain View" style="width:304px;height:228px;">

 <h1>2.
 Installation</h1>
-In order to install the plugin, it is simple to copy the jar file in the "pluging" directory.
+In order to install the plugin, it is simple to copy the jar file in the "pluging" directory into the plugin directory of the Eclipse folder.
 <h1>3.
 Utilisation</h1>
 <h2>3.1.
 Validating the resolution model </h2>
 The first menu item in the AdapSaWG tools allows openning a window for verifying a resolution model conforming to a variability model.